abel-castro/abelcastro.dev/README.md

 This project provides a REST-API for accessing the blog and sports-dashboard data.
 See the documentation here: https://abelcastro.dev/api/docs/ (swagger-ui) or https://abelcastro.dev/api/docs/redoc/ (redoc)

+## Graphql

+A graphql api that also provides blog and sports-dashboard data is also available.
+See `/grapqhl` for more details.

 ## Development

 - Create a .env file from the template env_template_dev with the desired values.